BSDA: Bayesian Random Semantic Data Augmentation for Medical Image Classification

-The first term of Eq.~\ref{eq:final_taget} can be calculated easily.
+\textbf{Loss function of BSDA.} The first term of Eq.~\ref{eq:final_taget} can be calculated easily.
 The second term estimates the features $\mathbf{a}$ given $\mathbf{m}$, which is more challenging to compute.
 Drawing inspiration from the design of Variational Autoencoders (VAE)~\cite{kingma2013auto}, we introduce a reconstruction network for learning this term, rewriting the second term as $p_{\phi_\mathbf{a}}(\mathbf{a}|\mathbf{m})$.
-Then, we obtain the loss function of BRSDA as follows:
+Then, we obtain the loss function of BSDA as follows: